About Cannabis in Michigan

 Process to Apply for a Michigan Medical Marijuana Card

-Once you have seen the doctor and have been approved, you can begin the application to register with the Michigan Medical Marijuana Program (MMMP) with the Michigan Marijuana Regulatory Agency.
+Once you have seen the Veriheal provided doctor and have been approved, you can begin the application to register for the Michigan Medical Marijuana Program (MMMP) with the Marijuana Regulatory Agency.

-First, you will create an online account.
-While filling out the application, you will need to verify your address and submit proof of Michigan residency after creating an online account.
+You’ll create an online account and while filling out the application form, you will need to verify your address and submit proof of Michigan residency after creating an online account.
 Acceptable forms for proof of residency include a state driver’s license number or personal identification (PID), or a signed Michigan voter registration.
 If using your voter registration, then you’ll also need to provide an additional valid government-issued document with your name and birthdate.

 Caregiver Information for Michigan

-A caregiver, like the patient, must first prove Michigan residency before applying for a card.
+A primary caregiver, like the patient, must first prove Michigan residency before applying for a card.
 Michigan accepts either a current driver’s license or state identification card as adequate proof.
 Expired forms of identification are not accepted.
 Additionally, the caregiver must be added to the patient’s registration to be considered.

-Lastly, a caregiver must be at least 21-years-old and not have a felony conviction to be able to assist a patient in the medical cannabis program.
+Lastly, a primary caregiver must be at least 21-years-old and not have a felony conviction to be able to assist a patient in the medical cannabis program.
 The cost for a caregiver card is $40, recently reduced from $60 in 2019.
 Caregivers are not required to pay for a criminal background check.